 So if you’re planning on a trip to the Territory anytime soon, I highly recommend putting Katherine Gorge / Nitmiluk National Park on your itinerary.

-Read on to discover loads of practical tips for your trip there, as well detailed information about activities and accommodation on offer.
+Read on to discover loads of practical tips for your trip there, as well as detailed information about activities and accommodation on offer.

 Why Should I Visit Katherine Gorge National Park?